 <input type="image"> setting the

 src to an image URL.
-And for links, we’d do the same thing by nesting an
+And for links (or calls to action), we’d be able to achieve the same thing by nesting an

 So links and buttons started to look (but not behave) the same.
 Around this time, we noticed that some buttons had the default cursor and some links, styled as buttons, had the pointer.
 Inevitably, we normalised the cursor too.

 Other sites started doing the same thing.
 Boom, another change of convention.
 This one, however, blurred the lines between links and buttons.
 And now we (or perhaps just me) have a bit of a debate going on.

 The first mistake was that we took consistency too far by making links and buttons look the same.
 The second mistake was that we took away the one remaining signifier that tells users that they’re different.

 The final and most important mistake was that none of this seemed to be driven by user needs.

 Years ago, I was creating a form (my favourite thing to do by the way).
 I noticed that clicking a label would set focus to the text box.
 I wondered (as a designer, not a user!) why it didn’t have the pointer.

 I reasoned that the pointer meant clickable.
 So I “fixed” it with CSS.
 No research, no usability testing—I didn’t read the specification—I just changed it because that’s what I thought I should do.

 Not only did I not understand what the pointer cursor was for, but I changed the design without even knowing if it benefited users.